 Studying moving bodies effects on flows

-Artificial Twin | PhyMo™ implements modern, state of the art, technologies allowing to study moving objects interacting with fluid flows.
-By means of these capabilities, it is possible to investigate time-dependent flow behavior from both a qualitative and a quantitative point of view, visualizing variables evolution as well as plotting pressure drop or forces and moments values over time.
+PhyMo implements modern, state-of-the-art technologies that enable the study of moving objects interacting with fluid flows.
+These capabilities make it possible to investigate time-dependent flow behavior from both qualitative and quantitative points of view, visualizing variable evolution as well as plotting pressure drop, or forces and moments, over time.

 Analysis details

-Given the presence of moving bodies, which induce flow variables instantaneous changes, this analysis is time-dependent by definition.
-The CAD model has to be properly prepared, separating moving objects from fixed ones, and the computational grid is created accordingly, differentiating the former from the latter.
-Artificial Twin | PhyMo™ offers advanced meshing capabilities, making possible to handle such complex contexts intuitively while maintaining state of the art accuracy.
+Given the presence of moving bodies, which induce instantaneous changes in flow variables, this analysis is inherently time-dependent.
+The CAD model must be properly prepared by separating moving objects from fixed ones.
+The computational grid is then generated accordingly, differentiating the two.
+PhyMo offers advanced meshing capabilities that make it possible to handle such complex contexts intuitively while maintaining state-of-the-art accuracy.

 Results visualization